Sierra Nevada Framework Management Indicator Species

 American Marten

-Appendix E of the 2001 Sierra Nevada Framework required that the Forest Service develop a monitoring program for a wide variety of essential and important wildlife species within the National Forests of the Sierra Nevada.
-This important list of Management Indicator Species (MIS) within Appendix E survived the Bush Administration's dismantling of the 2001 Sierra Nevada Framework and was carried over into the Framework revisions of 2004.
-These existing monitoring requirements for MIS and related species are an essential part of land management plans and provide a valuable safety net to reduce the likelihood of plan implementation having significant adverse environmental impacts on the habitats of these wildlife species.
+The monitoring requirements, and the list of Management Indicator Species (MIS) within Appendix E, survived the Bush Administration's dismantling of the 2001 Sierra Nevada Framework and were carried over into the plan's revisions of 2004.
+These existing monitoring requirements for MIS and related focus species are an essential part of land management plans and provide a valuable safety net to reduce the likelihood of plan implementation having significant adverse environmental impacts on the habitats of these wildlife species.
+Such monitoring is the heart of NFMA's requirements for maintaining viability for all native wildlife in our national forests.

 Black Backed Woodpecker

-Species currently on the MIS list for Sierra Nevada Forests
+Original Forest Plan MIS list for Sierra Nevada Forests

 Red Legged Frog American marten